FileAttachmentListLite Widget

 • Create a new form definition called “FileAttachmentListLiteDef.”

 • Double-click the “File” widget to configure the “Settings” properties.
 Provide a name for the control.
-Configure the file extensions to filter (like .doc, .txt, etc).
-Configure the max file size (in mb) to attach to the Form.
-You may use the checkbox for mandatory input, hide the form, and mark it read-only during runtime.
-You may use the checkbox for multiple file selections, display files uploaded, and download files when the control is configured as read-only.
+Configure the file extensions to filter (e.g., .doc, .txt).
+Set the maximum file size (in MB) to attach to the Form.
+You may use the checkbox to mark the input as mandatory, hide the form, and set it to read-only at runtime.
+You can use the checkbox for multiple file selections, display uploaded files, and download files when the control is configured as read-only.
 Click the Save button.

 • Double-click the “FileAttachmentListLite” widget to configure the “Settings” properties.
-Select the file control from the drop-down list.
-Click the Save button.
+Select the file control from the drop-down list, then click the Save button.

 • Save the Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new form instance and select the check box to edit this form instance.
+Select Actions - Create Form Instance from the menu.
+Generate a new Form instance and select the check box to edit it.

-• The form is displayed to the user below.
+• The Form is displayed below.
 Choose files to upload.
 Click the red cross (x) icon to remove the file attachment.
 Click the Submit button to complete.

-• To globalize the text in the popup window, navigate to Administration - Globalization - Global - select FlowWright.Master culture.
-Search for resource ‘lblForm.’
-Select the secondary culture.
-Select the master resource.
+• To globalize the text in the pop-up window, navigate to Administration > Globalization > Global, then select the FlowWright.Master culture.
+Search for the resource ‘lblForm.’
+Select the secondary culture, then select the master resource.
 Navigate to Translate - Azure/Google Translate - Resource.
-The resource text is now globalized to the secondary culture selected.
+The resource text has been globalized to the selected secondary culture.

 Definition Sample: